 The Board of Directors is responsible for deciding the terms of employment and remuneration of the Company’s President and CEO, together with the remuneration principles observed in respect of senior management.
-The Personnel and Remuneration Committee is responsible for making proposals in this area and for monitoring and evaluating the performance of the President & CEO and top managers.
+The Personnel and Remuneration Committee is responsible for making proposals in this area and for monitoring and evaluating the performance of the President and CEO and top management.

-The terms of service contract of President and CEO Matti Lievonen
+The terms of service contract of President and CEO Peter Vanacker

 Agreements and pension arrangements for the other members of Neste Executive Board